wazo-platform/wazo-doc/source/administration/monitoring/monitoring.rst

 System
 ======

-Displays generic information about the operating system, network adresses, uptime and load average.
+Displays generic information about the operating system, network addresses, uptime and load average.
 Read only.